Ncynah/epirus.github.io/docs/index.md

 - Blocks

-The flexible user experience provides search, filtering and sorting capabilities, allowing users to easily find the data they require.
+The flexible user experience provides search, filtering and sorting capabilities, allowing users to easily find the data they need.

 ![Epirus screenshot](img/contract_details.png)

-This is coupled with its integrated smart contract registry which provides unrivalled insights into the behaviour of your blockchain applications, and a RESTful API to facilitate ad-hoc reporting of your data.
+This is coupled with an integrated smart contract registry which provides unrivalled insights into the behaviour of your blockchain applications.
+It also has a RESTful API to facilitate ad-hoc reporting of your data.

 Additionally, it supports both public and private permissioned blockchains such as the